ADVOCACY

 Sponsor: Sen. Harris (R-35)

-S 1012 | Depredating Wildlife Appeals Board | Senate Resources and Environment
+S 1012 | Depredating Wildlife Appeals Board | Passed the Senate (34-0-1) | Passed the House (65-3-2) | Sent to the Governor

 Currently, the US Fish & Wildlife Service confirms if a grizzly bear, black bear, mountain lion, or wolves is responsible for the death of livestock to determine damage compensation.
 This bill creates a Wildlife Appeals Board in the Office of the Governor to allow an individual to appeal the decision of the US Wildlife Service if results could not be confirmed.
 The Board would include a designee from Fish and Game, Department of Agriculture, and a large animal veterinarian.
 The Office of Species and Conservation would receive the request for appeal to coordinate with the Board.
 The board will consider the evidence presented and make a ruling that will be considered final.